 The statement of activities lists the major areas of funding received by the CMHPSM.
-Funding provided for Mental Health Managed Specialty Supports and Services Concurrent Waiver Programs by the Michigan Department of Health and Human Services (MDHHS) represents 94% of the total funding and Substance Use Disorder Services represents 3% received by the CMHPSM.
-The remaining revenue is Local Match Drawdown and Local Match for Health Homes that are collected by the CMHPSM from the CMHSPs and passed on to MDHHS as required by the CMHPSM contract with MDHHS.
+Funding provided for Mental Health Managed Specialty Supports and Services Concurrent Waiver Programs by the Michigan Department of Health and Human Services (MDHHS) represents 95% of the total annual funding.
+The remaining revenue is State grants, PA2 Tax Revenue and Local Match Drawdown.
+Local Match Drawdown is collected by the CMHPSM from the CMHSPs and passed on to MDHHS as required by the CMHPSM contract with MDHHS.